 Suggesting instruction immediately demonstrates applicability.
 A registrant will attend because they know they are getting the information needed to complete a task or job.

-If Pulp Fiction had been named “The Story of Two Hitman, a Boxer, a Gangster’s Wife and Two Diner Bandits,” Quentin Tarantino wouldn’t be a household name.
+If Pulp Fiction had been named “The Story of Two Hitman, a Boxer, a Gangster’s Wife, and Two Diner Bandits,” Quentin Tarantino wouldn’t be a household name.
 Your webinar title must be brief if you’re going to get any interest.
 Try to keep the title under 10 words.

 We’ve created a webinar or two in our day, at MeetingOne.
-And, of course, we’ve utilized these basic elements when devising webinar titles.
+And, of course, we’ve utilized these essential elements when devising webinar titles.
 Let’s deconstruct one that covers all three: “Move Your Training Online in 6 Steps.”